isomerpages/govtech-corp/media/technews/_posts/2020-11-24-post-Drones that keep Singapore going.md

 do – some of them are on trial, yes, but hey, it’s always fun to take a glimpse into the future.</p>
 <h3>Supporting anti-dengue operations!</h3>
-<p>With Singapore facing a&nbsp;<a href="https://www.channelnewsasia.com/news/singapore/singapore-dengue-cases-reach-record-22403-surpassing-2013-high-12992292" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">record number of dengue cases</a>&nbsp;this
+<p>With Singapore facing a&nbsp;record number of dengue cases&nbsp;this year,
-year, it is a priority to eliminate dengue hotspots this year.
+it is a priority to eliminate dengue hotspots this year.
 Some of these hotspots though, are located in areas that might be challenging to carry out anti-dengue operations.</p>
 <p>One example?
 Private residential estates.</p>
 <p>To solve this,&nbsp;<a href="https://www.straitstimes.com/singapore/drones-join-nea-battle-against-dengue" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">NEA has been using drones</a>&nbsp;to
 check for mosquito breeding.
 The drones can fly over houses, and look out